Medicare vs. Social Security

 Medicare has an eligibility and premium calculator on its website to help you determine if you meet eligibility requirements and how much your Medicare Part A and Part B premiums will be.

 Most people don’t have to pay Part A premiums.
-You should only have to pay Part A premiums if you or your spouse have paid Medicare for at least 10 years.
+You should only have to pay Part A premiums if you or your spouse have not paid Medicare taxes for at least 10 years.

 Funding for Medicare and Social Security